openai/openai-cookbook/apps/enterprise-knowledge-retrieval/README.md

 ## App

-We've rolled in a basic Streamlit app that you can interact with to test your retrieval service using either standard semantic search or Hyde retrievals.
+We've rolled in a basic Streamlit app that you can interact with to test your retrieval service using either standard semantic search or [HyDE](https://arxiv.org/abs/2212.10496) retrievals.

-You can use it by:
+To use it:
-- Ensuring you followed the Setup and Storage steps from the notebook to populate a vector database with searchable content.
+- Ensure you followed the Setup and Storage steps from the notebook to populate a vector database with searchable content.
-- Setting up a virtual environment with pip by running ```virtualenv venv``` (ensure ```virtualenv``` is installed).
+- Set up a virtual environment with pip by running ```virtualenv venv``` (ensure ```virtualenv``` is installed).
 - Activate the environment by running ```source venv/bin/activate```.
 - Install requirements by running ```pip install -r requirements.txt```.
-- Run ```streamlit run chatbot.py``` to fire up the Streamlit app in your browser
+- Run ```streamlit run chatbot.py``` to fire up the Streamlit app in your browser.

 ## Limitations

 - This app uses Redis as a vector database, but there are many other options highlighted `../examples/vector_databases` depending on your need.
-- We introduce many areas you may optimize in the notebook, but we'll deep dive on these in separate offerings in the coming weeks.
+- We introduce many areas you may optimize in the notebook, but we'll deep dive on these in subsequent cookbooks.